Azure/azure-rest-api-specs/documentation/api-scenario/how-to/QuickStart.md

 - Very easy to use and run.
 - Support postman collection format.
 Debug easily.
 - Request response validation. `oav` implement a powerful validation algorithm and help developer to detect service issue in the early phase.
 - Validation result report.
-After each run API scenario, developer will get a validation report which contains detect issue in api test.
+After each run API scenario, developer will get a validation report which contains detected issue in API test.
 - Integrate everywhere.
 Easily integrate with azure-pipeline, cloud-test.

 ## Create AAD app